KITrobotics/rll_sdk/docs/general/vm_setup.rst

 Using the VM
 ------------

-The WM contains an already initialized catkin workspace in :code:`~/rll_ws` with the :doc:`Robot Playground project <project_robot_playground>` set up and ready to run.
+The VM contains an already initialized catkin workspace in :code:`~/rll_ws` with the :doc:`Robot Playground project <project_robot_playground>` set up and ready to run.
 The VM comes with some handy desktop shortcuts to make launching and editing the robot playground project more convenient.